 Enter additional comments here to clarify your response for this question or add supporting information.

 Did the State conduct an HSIP program assessment during the reporting period?

-Describe the purpose and outcomes of the State's HSIP program assessment.
+When does the State plan to complete it's next HSIP program assessment.